GoogleCloudPlatform/berglas/README.md

   package.
 See [examples/cloudfunctions](examples/cloudfunctions) for examples and invocations.

+- **Cloud Build** - When invoked via [Cloud Build][cloud-build], Berglas resolves environment variables to plainext values using the [`berglas://` reference syntax][reference-syntax].
+This integration only works with volume mounts, so all Berglas secrets need to specify the `?destination` parameter.
+  See [examples/cloudbuild](examples/cloudbuild) for examples and invocations.

 - **Kubernetes** - Kubernetes pods can consume Berglas secrets by installing a [MutatingWebhook][k8s-mutating].
 This webhook mutates incoming pods with the [`berglas://` reference syntax][reference-syntax] in environment references to